machine learning models

 • Machine learning models can handle humongous data volumes

-We know that machine learning is a field that is constantly evolving as it gets influenced by the changing trends.
-Here are a few noteworthy future machine learning model trends to lookout for -
+We know that machine learning is a field that is constantly evolving as it is influenced by the changing trends.
+Here are a few noteworthy future machine learning model trends to look out for -

 1. Zero-shot & Few-shot Learning